 A. Agree on automatic updates of your devices.
 This rule is for everything: your computer, laptop, tablet, and mobile phone.
 Not to forget about the regular OS renovation, switch this process to the automatic mode.

 B. Use the anti-virus and -malware software.
-The defense from botnets, spyware, and keyloggers is the crucial method of your machine security and anti-fraud resistance, so don’t ignore it.
+The defence from botnets, spyware, and keyloggers is the crucial method of your machine security and anti-fraud resistance, so don’t ignore it.

 C. Develop enviable password habits.
 Using one easy-to-memorize login information for different sources/platforms, you inevitably raise your chances of being robbed.
 Don’t take the high road and select the elaborate mix of letters, numbers, and specific symbols instead.
 Plus, remember to alter it every 3-6 months.